Why, How, & Who

 Who?

-While geographical and cultural contexts may help identify churches, more importantly, Three Rivers Collaborative wants to engage with leaderships who:
+While geographical and cultural contexts may help identify churches, more importantly, Three Rivers Collaborative wants to engage with church leaders who:

 Feel the pain of…